duleorlovic/blog/_posts/2015-09-31-jekyll-tips-for-github-pages.markdown

   * integer can be incremented `{ % increment my_int %}` or `{ % decrement
   my_int %}`
   * range is defined similar to ruby `{ % for i in (1..my_int) %}`
-  * to add two number you can use
+  * to use operation sumarize, for exaple add two number you can use

   ~~~
   {% assign number_of_columns = 3 | minus: site.data.footer_links.size %}